-Cool Links: How to photograph today’s annular solar eclipse
+Cool Links: How to photograph a solar eclipse with your mobile phone

-Today, the western United States gets treated to a rare astronomical event, an annular eclipse of the sun.
-Depending on where you are, the show starts around 5:00 PM Pacific Time and runs to almost 8:00 PM.
-During the moments of annularity, the moon will be completely in front of the sun, but not covering it.
-The result will be a pretty spectacular “Ring of Fire”.
-I was fortunate to catch an annular eclipse 18 years ago when we were in Lubbock, Texas.
+A few years ago, the western United States gets treated to a rare astronomical event, an annular eclipse of the sun.
+Depending on where you were, the show started around 5:00 PM Pacific Time and ran for a couple of hours.
+During the moments of annularity, the moon was completely in front of the sun, but not covering it.
+The result was a pretty spectacular “Ring of Fire”.
+I was fortunate to catch another annular eclipse years ago in Lubbock, Texas.
 It was spectacular.

-Many of us who are in the eclipse’s path will be tempted to look at the eclipse or shoot the eclipse with our cameras or iPhones.
-Here are some links to great tips on how to safely view and shoot today’s eclipse.
+If you are in an eclipse’s path, you may be tempted to look at the eclipse or shoot the eclipse with our cameras or iPhones.
+Below are some links to good tips on how to safely view and shoot a solar eclipse.

 IMPORTANT!
 Do NOT look straight at the eclipse!
-You will damage your eyes.
+Ever.
+You will burn your retina and damage your eyes.
 Really.